 It was the same with all the media outlets.
 Everyone insisted that the “space junk” traveled westward and landed “safely” into the Pacific Ocean.
 I saw the opposite.
 I saw the orange lights travel inland, going over the Cascade Mountains and towards eastern Washington.

-Sightings of orange orbs are happening all around the world and with the prevalence of smart phones, a lot of interesting photos and videos of orbs have been captured.
+Sightings are happening all over the world and with the prevalence of smart phones, a lot of interesting photos and videos have been captured.
 In the reports to come, I will investigate this phenomenon and see if we can get some straight answers on this mystery of the orange orbs.